bart-on-time/bart-on-time/notes-on-maps-api.md

 3. Another future idea would be for a user to select travel times based on different departure times than just now.
 In other words, the night before I'm catching Bart, I can enter in a desired leave time for the morning, and that will give me estimates on drive times.
 I can select different desired leave times to get different train times.

+4. Uh-oh.
+It may not be possible to estimate driving based on traffic times.
+Need to be a premium client?
+I might be able to get premium client status with Google account, but not too sure if this is OK.
+From the docs:

+duration_in_traffic indicates the total duration of this leg, taking into account current traffic conditions.
+The duration_in_traffic is returned only if all of the following are true: The request includes a valid Google Maps APIs Premium Plan client ID.
+[Lots more after this, just copying in what is most relevant].